Nikon F 80-200mm lens: Overview

-All models are out of production, including the latest "AF-S 80-200mm 2.8D IF-ED".
+All models are out of production, including the latest "AF-S Zoom-NIKKOR 80-200mm 2.8D IF-ED".
 Instead, Nikon has released a range of new lenses in a similar focal length, such as the AF-S VR 70-200mm 2.8G lens in 2003.
 The new lenses include Internal focusing (IF), vibration reduction (VR), and a fully-electronic control system which does without the traditional aperture control ring (G).